esnaultdev/AnimeUltimeTv/API.md

 Anime Ultime undocumented API
 =============================

-Even if it's not mean for us to use, let's document what they exposed for AJAX reasons.
+Even if it's not meant for us to use, let's document what they exposed for AJAX reasons.

 Search
 ------